NERDStack/nerdstack.github.io/getstarted.md

 The NERD CLI will carry out several tasks automatically, including:

-* Cloneing the sample app (Nerdy Movies) into a new directory.
+* Cloning the sample app (Nerdy Movies) into a new directory.
 * Configuring the connection to your DocumentDB database.
 * Creating and configuring the necessary npm scripts.